nicholasf/ectypes.js/README.md

+Drafts is a DSL letting you specify how your models should be populated with data.
+It utilizes a strategy pattern to let you specify whichever persistence layer you like to use- proxying calls between mapped objects to the persistence layer, and passing in generated test data along the way.

+Current strategies - sequelize - http://www.sequelizejs.com/ .
+(Only build is supported, but that's enough to begin with).

+Future strategies - mongodb (probaby mongolian).

+See INFO.

 Drafts is in alpha status.
 I plan to rename it and improve it over time, but it's functional for Sequelize.

 INSTALLING